 “Tapping,” in the current Westernized form, has developed in the US around the 70s ~ 90s.
 Even prior to the most recent explosion of clinical evidence and scientific research that validates the efficacy of this stress management tool, EFT/Tapping has been a powerful experimental tool for the progressive, brave, frontier clinicians, as well as those in the business and athletic community who were willing to try cutting edge methods for optimal performance and results.
-However, in an effort to make Tapping more widely accessible, applicable, and safer to the general public, here at GT, a simpler, non-verbal version will be introduced as the basic Tapping.
-This simplified version, very similar to the Peaceful Heart Network’s TTT, can still be quite powerful and effective in reducing stress, just as evidence shows this has even supported decrease in PTSD symptoms amongst genocide survivors and descendants in African countries.
+In an effort to make Tapping more widely accessible, applicable, and safer to the general public, here at GT, a simpler, non-verbal version will be introduced as the basic Tapping.
+This simplified version, very similar to the Peaceful Heart Network’s Trauma Tapping Technique (TTT), can still be quite powerful and effective in reducing stress.

 “I actually ended up using the tapping skills later that day when I had to give some presentations, and it totally worked and calmed me.
 Big thanks to you, and we can’t wait for another opportunity!” – GT Staff